-The third portion of the course is comprised of project presentations.
 This component of the course is structured to make you gain experience in designing new IV systems by applying the theoretical concepts learnt in the course to a concrete problem.
 In consultation with me, you will form teams of several people.
-Each team will select a problem, which you try to solve by designing an IV system using the concepts, techniques, and strategies studied in the course.
+Each team will select a problem.
+You will try to solve this problem by designing an IV system using the concepts, techniques, and strategies studied in the course.
 The design does not need to be implemented.
 But, your design should contain enough detail to allow another independent group to implement it.
 Remember: the selection of your project should be problem-driven.